 In short, spreadsheets create many challenges and can be the source of major financial disaster.
 To that end, finance managers say these 7 reasons are why they hate spreadsheets:

 #1 Templates get ignored.

-Process is planned but when templates get sent across to multiple budget-holders for completion, the rules are not followed.
+The process is planned but when templates get sent across to multiple budget-holders for completion, the rules are not followed.

 #2 Formula errors are rife.